hasanj0n/DataBaseModels/University Management/README.md

 UMS solves these problems **based on modern SQL principles**:

-✅ **Student and course database** — students can track their courses easily✅ **Automated teacher workload management**✅ **Grade and exam system** — results are entered in real-time✅ **Library management** — books are tracked and their check-in/check-out is monitored✅ **Payment system** — keeps track of students’ payments and teacher salaries✅ **Class schedule and classroom management** — classrooms are optimally utilized
+- ✅ **Student and course database** — students can track their courses easily
+- ✅ **Automated teacher workload management**
+- ✅ **Grade and exam system** — results are entered in real-time
+- ✅ **Library management** — books are tracked and their check-in/check-out is monitored
+- ✅ **Payment system** — keeps track of students’ payments and teacher salaries
+- ✅ **Class schedule and classroom management** — classrooms are optimally utilized

 ---